octobercms/docs/plugin-components.md

             ComponentName.php   <=== Component class file
           Plugin.php

-Components must be registered in the [Plugin registration file](http://octobercms.com/docs/plugin/registration#component-registration).
+Components must be registered in the [Plugin registration file](registration#component-registration) with the `registerComponents()` method.

-#### Class definition

-The *Component class file* defines the functionality that is added to the page when it is attached and what properties can be used.
-In this example of a component class, the file would be named **Todo.php** and located in the **/plugins/october/demo/components** directory:
+<a name="component-class-definition" class="anchor" href="#component-class-definition"></a>
+## Component class definition

+The **component class file** defines the component functionality and [component properties](#component-properties).
+The component class file name should match the component class name.
+Component classes should extend the `\Cms\Classes\ComponentBase` class.
+The component form the next example should be defined in the plugins/acme/blog/components/BlogPosts.php file.

     namespace Acme\Blog\Components;